JoshB99/FinalDailyPlanner/README.md

 Features:

 	A. A list of all your current daily tasks is displayed on your homescreen along with the option the check them off when finished.

 	B. You can add a new task by cliking the little circular button in the lower right corner.
 	This will take you to another screen where you can choose a name for your task along with being able to link it to a long term-goal.
 	From the hompage you also have the ability to click on a goal to edit it or delete it.

-	C. If you navigate to the side menu you are able to access the page in which your long term-goals are stored.
-From this page you can not only review your long term goals but you can add new ones, edit old ones, and delete irrelavent ones.
+	C. If you navigate to the side menu you are able to access the page in which your long term-goals and habit-goals are stored.
+	From this page you can not only review your long term  and habit goals but you can add new ones, edit old ones, and delete irrelavent ones.
 	In the add a goal page you will be asked to give a name, type, deadline, and description.